 Applications must include a check or purchase order for the full amount.
 Fees are non-refundable.

-Solo & Ensemble Honors Concert InformationThe Honors Concert is Saturday, May 20th, 2023 at Follen Church in Lexington from 1-5pm.
+Solo & Ensemble Honors Concert InformationThe Honors Concert is Saturday, May 18th, 2024 at Follen Church in Lexington at 2pm.
 Adjudicators will select the top three gold medal performances from their room to receive an invitation for the MICCA Solo & Ensemble Honors Concert.
 Directors will receive their students' invitation by the Sunday evening after the festival.

 We look forward to seeing you at the MICCA Solo & Ensemble Festival!